cwpearson/astaroth/doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md

 ```

 The API is divided into layers which differ in the level of control provided over the execution.
-There are two primary layers:
+There are three primary layers:

 * Device layer
     * Functions start with acDevice.